Moon Austin, San Antonio and the Hill Country

 Explore what Austin, San Antonio, and the Hill Country has to offer.

 Recommendations for the top sights, recreation, entertainment, hotels, and food in:

 - The Hill Country including Central Hill Country, Western Hill Country, and the Eastern Rim

-Justin Marler’s writing and traveling began in the early 1990s in the San Francisco Bay Area.
-At the age of 19 he joined a prominent alternative rock band, traveled extensively, and landed his first publishing deal writing fiction.
+Justin Marler began writing and traveling in the San Francisco Bay Area in the early 1990s.
+At age 19, after joining a prominent alternative rock band and traveling extensively, he landed his first publishing deal writing fiction.
 Before finishing his manuscript, he left conventional life and entered an Eastern Orthodox monastery in northern California.
-As a monk, Justin traveled the world over, wrote spiritual texts and travelogues for magazines, worked in the publishing arm of the monastery, and wrote his first full-length book, Youth of the Apocalypse.
+As a monk, Justin worked in the publishing arm of the monastery, traveling the world over while penning spiritual texts and travelogues for magazines.
+An article in The Washington Post sparked a flurry of mainstream press attention after featuring a story on Justin’s life and writings.
+The result was his first full-length book, Youth of the Apocalypse.

-After seven years spent as a monk, Justin returned to “the world,” where he entered both the music and publishing professions: he fronted an alternative rock band by night and worked for Lonely Planet Travel Publications by day, where he was an in-house illustrator and occasional travel writer.
-After his stint at Lonely Planet, Justin worked in the travel division of Avalon Publishing Group as a production coordinator.
+After seven years, Justin left the monastery and returned to “the world,” where he entered both the music and publishing professions.
+He fronted an alternative rock band by night and by day worked as an illustrator and occasional travel writer.

 Justin first encountered Austin while on tour with his band, where they performed at famed alternative rock venue, Emo’s.
 He has now lived in Austin for 10 years.